Exercise and Sport Science Department (ESS)

 Physical Education, School Health Education, and Physical Activity Lab II

 This introductory teaching methods course extends the opportunity for students to construct and implement developmentally appropriate lessons based on Society of Health and Physical Education (SHAPE) National Standards and Grade Level Outcomes for K-12 Physical Education.
-Students will continue to refine the implementation of classroom management strategies and their ability to reflect on planning and teaching practices within a professional learning community.
-During this course students will be teaching a variety of ages (4-18) within the La Crosse Area Physical Education, School Health Education, and Physical Activity Program.
+Students continue to refine the implementation of classroom management strategies and their ability to reflect on planning and teaching practices within a professional learning community.
+During this course students teach a variety of ages (4-18) within the La Crosse Area Physical Education, School Health Education, and Physical Activity Program.
 Lab 3.
 Prerequisite:ESS 367 taken concurrently; admission to physical, adapted, and school health education.
 Offered Spring.

 ESS 363 Cr.2